rellah/notepyd/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/rellah/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/rellah/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to me.

 ## Authors